Showing posts with label truth. Show all posts

 What was David’s motive behind questioning the men facing the Philistine?
 Was David interested in the reward and receiving honor and glory?
 Let's read that verse 26 again: David asked the men standing near him, “What did he say?
 What is the reward for killing this Philistine and taking away this shame from Israel?
 Who is this Goliath anyway?
 He is only some foreigner, nothing but a Philistine.
 Why does he think he can speak against the army of the living God?”

-As you can see David was not interested in the reward.
+As you can see, David was not interested in the reward.
 David was offended to hear Goliath insulting his God and God’s people.
-He loved so much the Lord that hearing Goliath speaking against the God of Israel made his blood boil in his vein.
+He loved so much the Lord that hearing Goliath speaking against the God of Israel made his blood boil in his veins.
 You should know how it felt to David.
-It felt the same as you feel when you hear someone swearing, and using God's name in vain, doesn't it?
+It felt the same as you feel when you hear someone swearing and using God's name in vain, doesn't it?
 Why did David keep questioning the men?
-I believe that is because David was seeing the fear in Saul’s army, the hopelessness, and the lack of conviction toward God of Israel.
+I believe that is because David saw the fear in Saul’s army, the hopelessness, and the lack of conviction toward God of Israel.

-Out of the thousands of Saul soldiers only David had the audacity to confront Goliath.
+Of the thousands of Saul soldiers, only David had the audacity to confront Goliath.
 David's faith was exceptional.
 Why was David's faith so different than all other soldiers?
-Did they not hear of the same stories of what their God did to the Egyptians, and to the occupant of the land promised to Abraham and his generation?
+Did they not hear the same stories of what their God did to the Egyptians and to the inhabitants of the land promised to Abraham and his descendants?
 Yet these stories did not give any of them the courage to confront Goliath.
 Jack Kelly from gracetrufaith.com hit the nail right on the head.
 David had a purpose.
-This is how Jack explains it in his commentary title David’s Story Part 1 by impersonating David:
+This is how Jack explains it in his commentary titled David’s Story Part 1 by impersonating David:

 “ Now before you accuse me of an excessive dose of youthful bravado, consider this.
 The Lord had sent Samuel to anoint me as Israel’s next king.
 Then he empowered me to kill a lion and a bear, showing me that he wouldn’t let anything happen to me before His promise came true.”